sebbbi/perftest/README.md

 Tex2D load RGBA32F random: 1.214ms
 ```

 **NVIDIA Volta** results (ratios) of most common load/sample operations are identical to Pascal.
-However there are some huge changes in invariant load and raw load performance.
-Invariant loads: 1d ~8x faster, 2d ~4x faster, 4d ~2x faster.
+However there are some huge changes raw load performance.
 Raw loads: 1d ~2x faster, 2d-4d ~4x faster (slightly more on 3d and 4d).
-Nvidia definitely seems to now emit wide raw load instructions and raw loads are faster than typed loads too, indicating that they use a faster direct memory path for raw loads now.
+Nvidia definitely seems to now use a faster direct memory path for raw loads.
 Raw loads are now the best choice on Nvidia hardware (which is a direct opposite of their last gen hardware).
+Independent studies of Volta architecture show that their raw load L1$ latency also dropped from 85 cycles (Pascal) down to 28 cycles (Volta).
+This should makes raw loads even more viable in real applications.
+My benchmark measures only throughput, so latency improvement isn't visible.

 ### NVIDIA RTX 2080 Ti (Turing)
 ```